Faubourg Lafayette: History

 In 1718, the city of New Orleans, Louisiana (New France), was established.
 The original town was what is now called the French Quarter.
 New Orleans later expanded into additional neighborhoods, planning new streets and squares.
-Faubourg Lafayette was united by an act of legislation, prior to being classified as an official neighborhood.
-However, Faubourg Lafayette once belonged to another parish of Louisiana before it was annexed by New Orleans.
+The Faubourg Lafayette was united by an act of legislation, prior to being classified as an official neighborhood.
+However, the Faubourg Lafayette once belonged to another parish of Louisiana before it was annexed by New Orleans.
 This area was a municipality called Lafayette, the seat of Jefferson Parish from 1825 to 1852.
-Other neighborhoods such as Faubourg Nuns and Faubourg Delaissize were part of Lafayette for a time.
+Other neighborhoods such as the Faubourg Nuns and Faubourg Delaissize were part of Lafayette for a time.

-In 1818, Faubourg Lafayette was bought as a neighborhood and became a subdivision in 1824.
+In 1818, the Faubourg Lafayette was bought as a neighborhood and became a subdivision in 1824.
 In its newborn years as a city, it was cut into blocks and squares by John Poultney.
 Poultney acquired this neighborhood from Madame Rousseau, who like Samuel Herman bought his neighborhood from the heirs of Valery Delaissize.
 Both of these neighborhoods started as plantations, but the new owners decided to subdivide them in order to make more living space available for the growing population.

-In 1796, Bertrand Gravier helped enlarge the Faubourg by including Phillipa St., which is now referred to as Poydras Street.
+In 1796, Bertrand Gravier helped enlarge the faubourg by including Phillipa St., which is now referred to as Poydras Street.
 Years later, Gravier died and Jean Gravier, his brother, was appointed to be the new owner of this estate.
 He continued in his brother's footsteps by further extending the Faubourg to Circus Street, which is currently known as Rampart Street.
 As Jean Gravier continued to expand the Faubourg, he allotted land near Poydras Street, approximately 40 feet in width, for a canal.
 This canal linked with an agency in Bayou St. John and flowed into an area called Hagan Avenue.
 The region which was the canal is now Jefferson Davis Parkway.
 In addition, Gravier designated a tract for a turning basin which linked to Canal Street.
 At that time the basin was an uninhabited district of land which was allocated for the community.
 Unsurprisingly, he later called the basin “Place Gravier.”